How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 If someone else in your household develops coronavirus symptoms or tests positive for coronavirus, you should follow the stay at home guidance.

 If someone in your support bubble who you do not live with develops symptoms or tests positive for coronavirus, you should follow the instructions of NHS Test and Trace.
-If NHS Test and Trace tell you that you are a contact of someone who has tested positive, you must follow their instructions and self-isolate.
+If NHS Test and Trace tells you that you are a contact of someone who has tested positive, you must follow their instructions and self-isolate.

 If you’re clinically extremely vulnerable

 People who are defined as clinically extremely vulnerable are thought to be at very high risk of serious illness from coronavirus.

 If you’re clinically extremely vulnerable, you should continue to follow the guidance for people who are clinically extremely vulnerable.
 You are advised to take additional precautions to protect yourself, such as keeping rooms ventilated and washing your hands regularly.

 You can still meet with your support bubble, or form a support bubble, if you are eligible.